Adani partners used offshore funds to invest in its shares, alleges report

 This raises questions about the possible violation of Indian stock market rules.

-The investment in Adani stocks was made through “opaque” investment funds based in Mauritius, OCCRP alleged.
+The investment in Adani stocks was made through “opaque” investment funds based in Mauritius, the global network of investigative journalists alleged.
 These were set up by two associates of the Adani family – Chang Chung-Ling from Taiwan and Nasser Ali Shaban Ahli from the United Arab Emirates.

 According to OCCRP, both men have longtime business ties to the Adani family and have served as directors and shareholders in the Adani Group companies.
 They are also associated with Vinod Adani, the elder brother of group chairman Gautam Adani.